mario-campos/xget/README.md

 # xdccget
 This is a project that allows you to download files from IRC with XDCC with an easy and simple to use command line tool like wget or curl.
-It supports at the moment Linux, Windows (with cygwin) and BSD-variants.
+It supports at the moment Linux and BSD-variants.
 Also OSX with some installed ports works.

 ## Quick facts
 * it is free software licenced under the GPL
 * minimal usage of cpu and memory
-* runs under Linux, BSDs, MacOSX and Windows (see notes for compiling below)
+* runs under Linux, BSDs, MacOSX
 * support for IPv4 and IPv6 connections
 * can be configured with configuration-file
 * supports connection with and without SSL/TLS